michael alexander pio harper

 • writing

-Through the visual vocabulary of Futurism and theoretical underpinnings of other artistic movements from the period, Michael’s artistic work puts into question contemporary dialogues surrounding the mechanical and the organic, the past and the future.
+Through the visual vocabulary of Futurism and theoretical underpinnings of other artistic movements from the early 20th century, Michael’s artistic work puts into question contemporary dialogues surrounding the mechanical and the organic, the past and the future.
 Futurism as the original avant-garde and with its complicated history with fascism makes the movement all the more important to reinvestigation and conversation by artists and art historians alike; we live in an age threatened with making the same mistakes as the past.

+This futuristic bent to Michael's work often confronts a piece's own materiality or faktura.
+He finds inspiration in antiquarian objects, valuing materials like 18th century laid paper, old book bindings, and similar items as substrates.
 The Duchampian model of the found object is also an important aspect of his work, often incorporating materials like vintage cigar boxes, discarded matchbooks found in the street, and the likes.
 Oil paint, beeswax, canvas, linen and other traditional mediums are used in innovative ways.
-A whole host of polars find their match in Michael's practice, creating works that appear atemporal and beyond periodization.
-These practices enable Michael to question Modernist legacies and consider trajectories from the past into the present to the future.
+A whole host of polarities find their match in Michael's practice, creating works that appear atemporal and beyond periodization.
+These practices enable Michael to question Modernist legacies and consider trajectories from the past, to the present, and into the future.

-Michael received his BA and MA in the History of Art at Johns Hopkins University in Baltimore, MD.
-His thesis, titled Force-Lines and Fault Lines: Paradoxes of Movement, Art Historiography, and Photography during Italian Futurism’s “Classical” Period (1909-1914), explored Futurist tensions with photography, art historiography, and 19th century scientific studies of animal locomotion.
 The Futurists were first and foremost concerned with the expression of movement, a condition of the modern age; they believed the camera apparatus to operate opposed to the kinetic, freezing the subject from the ever-moving world, allocating it to the sphere of the past, and thus rendering a false depiction of reality.
-This went hand-in-hand with antiquarian sensibilities of the period; photographers looked to the classical and Renaissance past as a source of inspiration, completely against the future-forward thinking of the Futurists.
-However, the Futurists nonetheless looked to photography and to these art historical pasts for their own work and self-formalization.
+This went hand-in-hand with antiquarian sensibilities of the period; photographers looked to the classical and Renaissance past as a source of inspiration.
+While antithetical to Futurist theory, Futurists nonetheless looked to photography and to these art historical pasts for their own work and self-formalization.
 These paradoxes and self-contradictions in art history are what fascinate and inspire Michael most.

 Beyond his art historical work and artistic practice, Michael has held positions at The Metropolitan Museum of Art, The Morgan Library & Museum, Baltimore Museum of Art, Johns Hopkins University’s Special Collections, The Evergreen Museum & Library, The Valerie J. Maynard Foundation, and currently at Arader Galleries NYC.
 Michael lives and works in New York, NY.